SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Introduction

 \section{Introduction}

-Spiking neural network (SNN) is considered the third generation of the neural network, and its bionic modeling encourages much research attention to explore the prospective biological intelligence that features multi-task supporting as the human brain does\cite{maass1997networks,roy2019towards}.
-While, much dedication has been devoted to SNN research, the gap between the expectation of SNN boosting a wider range of intelligent tasks and the fact of artificial neural networks (ANN) dominating deep learning in the majority of tasks still exists.
+Spiking neural networks (SNNs) are considered the third generation of neural networks, and their bionic modeling encourages much research attention to explore the prospective bio-plausible intelligence that features multitasking and extreme energy efficiency as the human brain does \cite{maass1997networks,roy2019towards}.
+While much dedication has been devoted to SNN research, the gap between the expectation of SNN boosting a wider range of intelligent tasks and the fact of artificial neural networks (ANNs) dominating deep learning in the majority of tasks still exists.

+Recently, more research interests have been invested in narrowing the gap and have promoted notable milestones in various tasks, including image classification \cite{zhou2022spikformer}, object detection \cite{zhang2022spiking}, graph prediction \cite{zhu2022spiking}, natural language processing \cite{zhu2023spikegpt}, etc. Besides multi-task supporting, SNN research is also thriving